mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/route-mail-between-active-directory-sites-exchange-2013-help.md

 In the following figure, four Active Directory sites are configured in the forest.
 Every site has been associated with the `DEFAULTIPSITELINK`.
 Therefore, each Active Directory site communicates directly with every other site by using the same cost metric.
 More than one communication path is indicated, but only a single IP site link is defined.

-**Full mesh topology with a single IP site link**

 ![Full mesh topology with a single IP site link.](images/JJ916681.af38d41d-e768-4221-ab4b-b782aa388b73(EXCHG.150).gif "Full mesh topology with a single IP site link")

 In the following figure, four Active Directory sites are configured in the forest.
-In this topology, the administrator has configured IP site links to create a *hub-and-spoke topology* of Active Directory sites.
+In this topology, the administrator has configured IP site links to create a _hub-and-spoke topology_ of Active Directory sites.
 Each spoke site can communicate directly with the central site, and the spoke sites can communicate with one another by using the transitive IP site links.

-**Hub-and-spoke topology of Active Directory IP site links**

 ![Hub and spoke topology of IP site links.](images/JJ916681.eca6cd51-8c2e-4996-81ea-070cd9766ef8(EXCHG.150).gif "Hub and spoke topology of IP site links")